 Time Zone GMT -4

-Languages spoken English French Dutch
+Languages spoke English French Dutch

 Currency Us Dollars and Euros